Philip A. Gale

-Philip Alan Gale (born 1969) is an Australian/British chemist, Deputy Dean of Science and Professor of Chemistry at the Faculty of Science, University of Technology Sydney.
+Philip Alan Gale (born 1969) is an Australian/British chemist, and Professor of Supramolecular Chemistry at the University of Groningen.
 He is notable for his work on the supramolecular chemistry of anions.

 Gale was born in Liverpool and grew up in Woolton attending Gateacre Community Comprehensive School.
 He moved to Wadham College, Oxford, where he received his B.A.
 (Hons) degree in 1992 (M.A.
 Oxon.
 1995) then moving in October 1992 to Linacre College where he graduated with a D.Phil. degree in 1995.
 He then moved to the University of Texas at Austin as a Fulbright Scholar with Prof. Jonathan Sessler.
 He returned to Oxford in 1997 as a Royal Society University Research Fellow and moved to a lectureship at the University of Southampton in 1999.
 He was promoted to a personal chair in supramolecular chemistry in 2007 and served as Head of Chemistry at the University of Southampton between 2010 and 2016.
 He was awarded a Doctor of Science degree by the University of Oxford in 2014.
 In January 2017 he moved to the University of Sydney where he took up the role of Head of the School of Chemistry and in 2020 Associate Dean (International) in the Faculty of Science.
-He became interim Dean of the Faculty of Science at the University of Sydney serving from April 2022 to January 2023 and in February 2023 moved to the University of Technology Sydney to take up the role of Deputy Dean of Science.
+He became interim Dean of the Faculty of Science at the University of Sydney serving from April 2022 to January 2023.
+In February 2023 moved to the University of Technology Sydney to take up the role of Deputy Dean of Science serving in this role until November 2025.
+In January 2026 he started as Professor of Supramolecular Chemistry in the Zernikne Institute for Advanced Materials at the University of Groningen.

 Gale's research interests are in supramolecular chemistry and in particular the molecular recognition and transmembrane transport of anions.
 His early work concerned the design of structurally simple anion receptors and elucidating other processes such as proton transfer that often accompany anion complexation.
 More recent research has focused on transmembrane anion transport.
 Gale has designed and synthesised a variety of highly effective classes of anion transporters including tren-based tris-ureas and -thioureas, squaramides and ortho-phenylene-based bis ureas.
 In 2013 Gale and co-workers published a quantitative structure activity relationship study showing that in a series of simple thioureas with one n-hexyl substituent and a phenyl substituent with different groups in the 4-position, the lipophilicity of the receptor is the dominant molecular parameter determining effective transport, with smaller contributions from the receptors’ volume and affinity for chloride.